Atlantic theater aircraft carrier operations during World War II: Last gasp and final accounting (1945)

 U-boat activity continued to the last days of World War II.
 New U-boats were being launched faster than they were being sunk.
 Some of Germany's new types designed to operate primarily underwater with higher underwater speed and snorkels were entering the battle.
 Operational U-boat strength reached its wartime peak of 463 boats in March 1945, but were sinking relatively few Allied merchantmen while losing boats when they did engage.
 That month, Admiral Dönitz sent Wolfpack Seewolf, comprising several snorkel-type submarines, into North Atlantic waters.
 Fearing that these submarines might be capable of launching V-1 rockets on East Coast cities, Americans hastily initiated Operation Teardrop to create warship barriers to intercept them.
-American CVEs USS Bogue, Croatan, Core, and Mission Bay were part of that effort along with 20 destroyer escorts.
+American CVEs USS Bogue, USS Croatan, USS Core, and USS Mission Bay were part of that effort along with 20 destroyer escorts.
 Snorkel U-boats were very difficult to spot from the air.
 In addition, the heavy fog prevented carrier aircraft scouting from being maintained.
 Nonetheless, guided by intelligence from decrypted German radio transmissions, five submarine sinkings were accomplished by the destroyer escorts A destroyer escort from the USS Mission Bay escort carrier group sank U-881, the last submarine sinking in the Battle of the Atlantic.
 The following day, the war in Europe ended.

 Over the course of the war, Germany had a total of about 1,150 U-boats in service.Young p.
 252 According to Morison, these U-boats sank 2,572 Allied and neutral nation merchant ships totaling 14.5 million tons, mostly in the Atlantic Theater.
 Italian submarines sank another 94 ships totaling 0.5 million tons.
 British and American loss of life for merchant mariners was at least 45,000.
 In return, the Germans and Italians lost 785 and 84 submarines respectively Thirty-two thousand U-boat men lost their lives.

 Use of the convoy system significantly reduced Allied shipping losses.
 About 70% of merchant ships sunk by submarines were unescorted or stragglers from convoys compared to the 30% that were sailing in convoys.
 From the beginning of the war through 1942, about 4,450 Allied and neutral ships were lost from all causes, including land-base aircraft, submarines and raiders.
 After the convoy system became fully operational in 1943, only about 1,450 such ships were lost.